Prescription Refill Without Insurance — Here's What You'll Actually Pay

 Step-by-step: how to get a cash-pay refill

-1. Confirm you're in one of our 12 states.
-Florida, New York, Virginia, Washington, Arizona, Colorado, Connecticut, Iowa, Maryland, Montana, New Mexico, or Utah.
+1. Confirm you're in one of our 11 states.
+Florida, Virginia, Washington, Arizona, Colorado, Connecticut, Iowa, Maryland, Montana, New Mexico, or Utah.

 2. Take a photo of your current pill bottle.
 Label visible — drug name, dose, prescriber, last fill date.
 This is the single most important artifact for a fast approval.

-5. Wait 15 minutes to a few hours.
-A licensed NP reviews your intake.
+5. Wait for clinician review.
+A licensed clinician reviews your intake 7 days a week, including weekends.
 You'll get an email when your prescription has been sent to your pharmacy.

 6. Pick up at your pharmacy.
 Show your GoodRx coupon at the register for the lowest cash price, or use Costco / Walmart / Cost Plus Drugs for further savings.